Sony WH-1000XM5 Headphones

 Typical range: $25–$500+ depending on relationship and location.
 There's no set amount—any contribution is appreciated.
 Never specify expected amounts.

 In thank-you notes, yes.
-Mention specifically: "Your contribution funded our safari in Kenya—it was incredible!"
-This shows how their gift was used and builds goodwill.
+Mention specifically: 'Your contribution funded our safari in Kenya—it was incredible!'
+This shows how their gift was used.

 Don't put it directly on invitations (considered tacky).
 Instead, include on wedding website with a brief, graceful explanation.
 Mention it in word-of-mouth or wedding announcements.